SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

-# Exercise 3.1 - Create an IFlow from scratch to receive a Sales Order creation event, transform into embeddings and persist to HANA Vector DB
+# Exercise 3.1 - Create an IFlow from scratch to receive a Sales Order creation event, transform into embeddings, and persist to HANA Vector DB

 ## Step 1 - Create a new IFlow

 1. In the Artifacts tab, click on 'Add' -> 'Integration Flow'
    <br>![](../ex3/images/image3.png)
-2. In the create dialog, name your integration flow as: 'IN162-`000` Sales Order Event to Hana Vector DB for AI Grounding' (replace `000` with your assgined user identifier).
+2. In the create dialog, name your integration flow as: 'IN162-`000` Sales Order Event to Hana Vector DB for AI Grounding' (replace `000` with your assigned user identifier).

     Click on 'Add and Open in Editor'.
 <br>![](../ex3/images/image4.png)